Deep $\Pi^0_1$ Classes: Depth, mutual information, and the Independence Postulate

 \begin{remark} The converse of this theorem does not hold, i.e., there is a $\Pi^0_1$ class that is not deep but all of whose elements have infinite mutual information with $\Omega$.
 This follows from Theorem~\ref{thm:depth-not-Turing} and the fact that having infinite mutual information with $\Omega$ is a property that is invariant under addition or deletion of a finite prefix. \\ \end{remark}

-Levin's proof of Theorem~\ref{thm:mutual-info} restricted to the particular case of completions of $\PA$ is the mathematical part of a more general discussion, the other part of which is philosophical in nature.
+Levin's proof of Theorem~\ref{thm:mutual-info} restricted to the particular case of completions of $\PA$ is the mathematical part of a more general discussion, the other part of which is philosophical in nature (see \cite{Levin2013} and \cite{Levin1984}).
 While G\"odel's theorem asserts that no completion of $\PA$ can be \emph{computably} obtained, Levin's goal is to show that no completion of $\PA$ can be obtained by any physical means whatsoever (computationally or otherwise), thus generalizing G\"odel's theorem.
-Levin does not fully specify what he means by physically obtainable (the exact term he uses is ``located in the physical world"), but nonetheless he makes the following postulate, which he dubs the ``Independence Postulate": if $\sigma$ is a mathematically definable string that has an~$n$ bit description and $\tau$ can be located in the physical world with a $k$ bit description, then for a fixed small constant~$c$, one has $\I(\sigma : \tau) < n+k+c$.
+Levin does not fully specify what he means by physically obtainable (the exact term he uses is ``located in the physical world"), but nonetheless he makes the following postulate, which he dubs the ``Independence Postulate": if $\sigma$ is a string which can be unambiguously defined by an~$n$-bit mathematical formula\footnote{A caveat: having an unambiguous mathematical definition does not mean that the string can be computably reconstructed from this description.
+For example, ``the first $2^n$ bits of the halting problem'' (written as a mathematical formula) unambiguously defines an object but does not in any way give us access to the actual value of this object.
+Thus, an object with an~$n$-bit definition \emph{need not} have Kolmogorov complexity less than or equal to~$n+O(1)$.} (say, in ZFC) and~$\tau$ can be located in the physical world with a $k$-bit description, then for a fixed small constant~$c$ (independent of~$\sigma$ and~$\tau$), one has $\I(\sigma\,:\,\tau) < n+k+c$.

-In particular, if one admits that some infinite sequences can be physically obtained, the Independence Postulate for infinite sequences says that if $X$ and $Y$ are two infinite sequences with~$X$ mathematically definable and~$Y$ physically obtainable, then $\I(X:Y) < \infty$.
-Being $\Delta^0_2$, $\Omega$ is mathematically definable, and, as Levin shows, $\I(\Omega:Y)=\infty$ for any completion~$Y$ of~$\PA$.
+In particular, if one admits that some infinite sequences are physically obtainable, the Independence Postulate for infinite sequences says that if $X$ and~$Y$ are two infinite sequences with~$X$ mathematically definable and~$Y$ physically obtainable, then $\I(X\,:\,Y) < \infty$.
+Being $\Delta^0_2$, $\Omega$ is mathematically definable, and, as Levin shows, $\I(\Omega\,:\,Y)=\infty$ for any completion~$Y$ of~$\PA$.
 Thus, assuming the Independence Postulate, no completion of~$\PA$ is physically obtainable.

 Our Theorem~\ref{thm:mutual-info} extends Levin's theorem and, assuming the Independence Postulate, shows that no member of a deep class (shift-complex sequences, compression functions, etc.) is physically obtainable.
 Of course, evaluating the validity of the Independence Postulate would require an extended philosophical discussion that would take us well beyond the scope of this paper.